 - Get approval from the court for certain decisions about the conservatee's health care or living arrangements.

-- To ask the court for special medical powers, like to place the conservatee in a long-term care facility or give them special drugs, a doctor or licensed psychologist must fill out the Capacity Declaration (GC-335) as part of your conservatorship case.
+- To ask the court for special medical powers, like to place the conservatee in a long-term care facility or give them special drugs, a doctor or licensed psychologist must fill out the Capacity Declaration (GC-335) and the Major Neurocognitive Disorder Attachment to Capacity Declaration (GC-335A) as part of your conservatorship case.

 - Report to the court on the conservatee's current status.